MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/hypercall-interface.md

 A second hypercall calling convention can optionally be used for a subset of hypercalls – in particular, those that have two or fewer input parameters and no output parameters.
 When using this calling convention, the input parameters are passed in general-purpose registers.

-On x64 platforms, a third hypercall calling convention can optionally be used for a subset of hypercalls where the input parameter block is up to 112 bytes.
+A third hypercall calling convention can optionally be used for a subset of hypercalls where the input parameter block is up to 112 bytes.
 When using this calling convention, the input parameters are passed in registers, including the volatile XMM registers.

 Input and output data structures must both be placed in memory on an 8-byte boundary and padded to a multiple of 8 bytes in size.
 The values within the padding regions are ignored by the hypervisor.